hpcleuven/AlphaFold/README.md

-# General notes on Singularity containers on VSC
+# General notes on Apptainer/Singularity containers on VSC

-## Singularity cache directory
+## Apptainer cache directory

-By default, [Singularity](https://sylabs.io) uses the VSC user's home directory to store its cache.
+By default, [Apptainer](https://apptainer.org) (formerly Singularity) uses the VSC user's home directory to store its cache.
 For very small containers that might not be an issue but bigger ones will cause the home direcotry to run out of space.
-Hence, it is advisable to point Singularity to use a different directory, e.g., somewhere on the user's scratch space:
+Hence, it is advisable to point Apptainer to use a different directory, e.g., somewhere on the user's scratch space:

 ```
-export SINGULARITY_CACHEDIR=$VSC_SCRATCH/singularity-cache
+export APPTAINER_CACHEDIR=$VSC_SCRATCH/apptainer-cache
 ```

+NOTE: If both SINGULARITY_CACHEDIR (legacy) and APPTAINER_CACHEDIR have been defined and have different values, APPTAINER_CACHEDIR will be used.

 ## Mount external directories

-One will have to mount external directories in order for them to be available within the  Singularity container.
+One will have to mount external directories in order for them to be available within the Apptainer container.

 One can bind multiple directories in a single command with this syntax:

 ```
-singularity exec --bind /dir1,/dir2:/mnt my_container.sif
+apptainer exec --bind /dir1,/dir2:/mnt my_container.sif
 ```

 Using the environment variable instead:

 ```
-export SINGULARITY_BIND="/dir1,/dir2:/mnt"
+export APPTAINER_BIND="/dir1,/dir2:/mnt"
 ```

 All subdirectories and files in /dir1 and /dir2 will be mounted under /mnt - e.g., */mnt/relative-subdir-path/* and */mnt/filename* - and available for use within the container.